-- Staff treated patients with dignity and respect and took care to protect their privacy and personal information. - Staff provided preventive care and supported patients to ensure better oral health. - The appointment system took account of patients' needs. - The provider had effective leadership and a culture of continuous improvement. - Staff felt involved and supported and worked as a team. - The provider dealt with any complaints positively and efficiently. - The provider had information governance arrangements.
+- The appointment system took account of patients' needs. - The provider had effective leadership and a culture of continuous improvement.
+However, we found that appraisals and antimicrobial prescribing audits had not been completed. - Staff felt involved and supported and worked as a team. - The provider asked staff and patients for feedback about the services they provided. - The provider dealt with complaints positively and efficiently. - The provider had information governance arrangements.